Communications and Marketing

 Argentina Ortega: I am working as a research associate for the degree programme Master of Autonomous Systems at the Department of Computer Science.
 As such I support as well as supervise the students and give classes.
 I am starting my PhD, the topic being multi-robot systems in long term deployment, which is also my speciality, if you will.
 Additionally, I work as one of three leaders of the b-it bots @home team.

-H-BRS: Would you let us in on some details on multi-robot systems in long-term deployment?
+H-BRS: Could you explain to us some details about multi-robot systems in long-term deployment?

 Ortega: Simply put, a multi-robot system consists of a number of connected robots which cooperate and communicate with each other to accomplish certain tasks, a typical field of application being logistics - e.g. moving things along in all directions and dimensions.
 In logistics, long term deployment is an essential demand, but when we think of autonomous systems or mobile robots, we tend to focus on the short-term: the individual tasks they have to perform, rather than the bigger, long-term picture.